 6 Day Inn Tour

 Death Valley National Park is the largest national park in the lower 48 states.
 Its 3.3 million acres are nestled between two mountain ranges, and its Badwater Basin is 282’ below sea level – the lowest point in North America.
 The park’s mostly level paved roads offer a beautiful bicycling experience through a rich palette of surreal desert geography.
 The sun-soaked days and cool evenings make it the perfect setting for cycling in the off-season.

 Some longer flat sections and gently rolling hills with two optional climbs.
 Moderate cycling level.
+Leisurely with an ebike.

-After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
-Death Valley was everything I had hoped for!
+"After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
+Death Valley was everything I had hoped for!"

-DAY 2: Start the day on your own with breakfast, and then we’ll shuttle 2 hours to Rhyolite.
+DAY 2: Start the day on your own with breakfast, and then we’ll shuttle two hours to Rhyolite.
 Now a ghost town, it was once the third largest city in Nevada during the gold boom.
 It is where we’ll begin our bicycle ride down into Death Valley.

 DAY 6: We end the tour with a gentle but long climb out of the Valley.
 We’ll gain 3,000’ in 19 miles, but then we’re rewarded with 11 miles of gentle descent.
-For many women, this will be their favorite ride of the week.
+For many women, this is their favorite ride of the week.
 We’ll say our good-byes to the national park and shuttle back to Las Vegas, arriving at the airport by 5:00pm or our starting hotel by 5:30pm.
 30 miles.